Consolashodonou/maize_yield_prediction/README.md

 # 🌾 Yieldlens

-**AI-Powered Maize Yield Prediction for Smart Farming** **Problem**: Maize is a critical staple crop.
+**AI-Powered Maize Yield Prediction for Smart Farming**

+**Problem**: Maize is a critical staple crop.
 Inaccurate predictions hinder effective agricultural planning and resource management for millions.
-This project is created in the context of Women in Data Science Fellowship. program by AWARD.
+This project is created in the context of Women in Data Science Fellowship program by AWARD.

 Yieldlens is a **Streamlit web application** that predicts maize yield (kg/ha) using ensemble machine learning.
 The best-performing model is **CatBoost Regressor (R² ≈ 0.84)**.